-In the summer time A/C repairs are in full swing.
-When my customers come into the dealership I spend a good ten minutes explaining to them what A/C repairs entail on their car.
-More often than not I have to teach them about why a recharge will not repair their A/C system and actually is part of the diagnostic process.
-In this post I will go through commonly misunderstood concepts regarding this repair.
+More often than not I have to educate about why a recharge will not repair their car’s air conditioning system and how it’s actually is part of the diagnostic process.
+There are so many commonly misunderstood concepts regarding this repair.

-In the simple sense, the A/C system will work if it has two things: Power (electrical system working properly) and refrigerant (also known as Freon).
+In the most simple sense, the A/C system will work if it has two things: power – an electrical system working properly and refrigerant – the gas that cools the air.

-Typically when your A/C stops blowing cold air it has a refrigerant leak.
+Most commonly, when your air conditioning stops blowing cold air it has some form of refrigerant leak.
 The system is sealed so when the refrigerant is low it definitely has a leak.
-Since the refrigerant is in essence a gas when it leaks you can’t see where it’s leaking from.
+Since the refrigerant is a form of a gas when it leaks you can’t see where it’s leaking from.

-Keep in mind – Doing a recharge does not fix your A/C system.
+Keep in mind – Doing a recharge does not fix your car’s air conditioning system.
 The recharge will make the air blow cold until it all leaks out again.

-When my A/C stopped working on my Ford Truck I was miserable.
+When my A/C stopped working on my Ford Escape I was miserable.
 Summers in Brooklyn are seriously hot.
-At my first opportunity I got a recharge done and the A/C worked for almost a month before I had to repair the leak.
+At my first opportunity I got a recharge done and the air conditioner worked for almost a month before I had to repair the leak.

 When a recharge is done properly, dye is added to the system.
-Once the refrigerant leaks out, a qualified technician with UV glasses will inspect your A/C system.
-This person will be looking for any of that dye that was put in during your recharge.
+Once the refrigerant leaks out, a qualified technician with UV glasses will inspect your car’s air conditioning system.
+The technician will be looking for any of that dye that was put in during your recharge.
 Since, like I mentioned earlier, the system is sealed any dye found will be were the refrigerant is leaking from.

-Once the recharge is done, the technician will check over the car to see if there are any large leaks that can be detected right away.
+Once the A/C recharge is done, the technician will check over the car to see if there are any large leaks that can be detected right away.
 Most of the time, you will pay for the service and continue driving your car like usual.
-As soon as the A/C stops blowing cold you should return to the shop for further diagnostic.
+As soon as the air conditioner stops blowing cold you should return to the shop for further diagnosis.